giantswarm/devctl/docs/pr-approve-merge-renovate.md

 3. **Continuous Polling**: Every 10 seconds, re-runs the search query to discover newly created PRs that match the criteria and automatically processes them

 4. **Live Table UI**: Displays a real-time updating table showing:
-   - PR number (as a clickable hyperlink)
+   - PR number (as a clickable hyperlink in supported terminals)
    - Repository name
-   - Current status with icons
+   - Current status (text-based, no emojis)

 5. **For Each PR**:
    - Checks if already merged (skip if yes)
-   - Checks if auto-merge is enabled (skip if yes)
-   - Verifies status checks are passing
+   - Verifies status checks are passing (reports "Failed checks" if failing)
    - **Polls and waits** if checks are pending (retries up to 60 times over 5 minutes)
+   - Checks if auto-merge is enabled after checks pass
-   - Approves when checks pass (if not already approved)
+   - Approves the PR when checks pass (if not already approved)
+   - **If auto-merge enabled**: Waits up to 1 minute for auto-merge to complete
-   - Determines appropriate merge method from repository settings
+   - **If no auto-merge**: Determines merge method from repository settings and merges directly
-   - Merges the PR

 6. **Auto-retry Logic**:
    - PRs with pending checks are automatically polled every 5 seconds